 P.S.
 I baked this batch of bread at 10,000 feet above sea level.
 When baked at a lower altitude, the bread will rise a bit more to give the loaf a slight dome shape.

-(Adapted from a beer bread recipe by Upslope Brewing Company.)
+Adapted by Suzanne Klein, Tea Foodie from a beer bread recipe by Upslope Brewing Company.

 Makes 1 loaf